beelerchris/max-flow-min-cut-elimination/README.md

     Chudley_Cannons is eliminated after 135 total matches in the season.
     They can win at most 12 + 4 = 16 games.
     Holyhead_Harpies has already won 17 games.

+### Elimination Certificate for Quidditch League 3

+    >> julia elimination_quidditch.jl ./divisions/quidditch_div3/
+    Pride_of_Portree is eliminated after 90 total matches in the season.
+    They can win at most 0 + 12 = 12 games.
+    Ballycastle_Bats has already won 13 games.

+    Chudley_Cannons is eliminated after 104 total matches in the season.
+    They can win at most 3 + 10 = 13 games.
+    Tutshill_Tornados has already won 14 games.

+    Kenmare_Kestrels is eliminated after 105 total matches in the season.
+    They can win at most 7 + 6 = 13 games.
+    Tutshill_Tornados has already won 14 games.

+    Appleby_Arrows is eliminated after 108 total matches in the season.
+    They can win at most 6 + 7 = 13 games.
+    Tutshill_Tornados has already won 14 games.

+    Falmouth_Falcons is eliminated after 112 total matches in the season.
+    They can win at most 9 + 4 = 13 games.
+    Tutshill_Tornados has already won 14 games.

+    Wimbourne_Wasps is eliminated after 120 total matches in the season.
+    They can win at most 10 + 4 = 14 games.
+    Tutshill_Tornados has already won 15 games.

+    Caerphilly_Catapults is eliminated after 141 total matches in the season.
+    They can win at most 13 + 1 = 14 games.
+    Tutshill_Tornados has already won 15 games.

+    Holyhead_Harpies is eliminated after 143 total matches in the season.
+    They can win at most 12 + 2 = 14 games.
+    Tutshill_Tornados has already won 15 games.

+    Wigtown_Wanderers is eliminated after 147 total matches in the season.
+    They can win at most 14 + 1 = 15 games.
+    Ballycastle_Bats has already won 16 games.

+    Tutshill_Tornados is eliminated after 153 total matches in the season.
+    They can win at most 15 + 0 = 15 games.
+    Puddlemere_United has already won 16 games.

+    Montrose_Magpies is eliminated after 155 total matches in the season.
+    They can win at most 15 + 0 = 15 games.
+    Puddlemere_United has already won 16 games.

+    Ballycastle_Bats is eliminated after 156 total matches in the season.
+    They can win at most 16 + 0 = 16 games.
+    Puddlemere_United has already won 17 games.